 You need to install omnictl to use Omni from your terminal.

-There are two main ways to do this depending on your setup.
+There are two main installation options, depending on your setup:

 macOS and Linux (recommended)

-If you’re on macOS or Linux, the easiest method to installomnictl is through Homebrew.
+On macOS and Linux, the easiest way to installomnictl is using Homebrew.

-This command automatically installs and updates omnictl, along with talosctl and the kubectl oidc-login plugin.
+This command installs omnictl and keeps it up to date.
+It also installs talosctl and the kubectl oidc-login plugin.

 Manual installation

-If you prefer a manual setup or aren’t using Homebrew, you can downloadomnictl directly from the Omni dashboard or from the GitHub releases page:
+If you prefer not to use Homebrew, you can installomnictl manually by downloading the binary from the Omni dashboard or from GitHub releases.

 - Omni UI